Twins hit 3 homers, get strong start from Maeda in 10-2 win over White Sox

 Ureña retired the first nine hitters before Julien lined is 13th homer over the right-center fence to open the fourth.
 After Ureña struck out the next two batters, Lewis drilled his 13th to left-center to make it 2-0.

 With one out in the seventh, the Twins used four straight hits off Ureña to up their lead to 6-0.
-Kirilloff singled, then advanced to third on Willi Castro's double to the right corner.
+Kirilloff singled, then advanced to third on Willi Castro's double.

 Both scored on Wallner's single.
 Farmer, at shortstop in place of the resting Carlos Correa, followed with his 11th homer.